Now let’s pick it up from right where we left it the last time. If you haven’t read my previous article on Jantar Mantar. Do check out the link below:

 My First Trip to Jaipur: The Pink City

 As we all know Jaipur with its rich culture and heritage gives us a lot of content to fit in just within a single blog.
-So here I’ve mentioned about the other experiences you must have.
+So here I’ve mentioned the other experiences you must have.

-If you’re in the mood for exploration, don’t forget to check out the top floor of Hawa Mahal from where you can enjoy bird’s eye view of the entire area.
+If you’re in the mood for exploration, don’t forget to check out the top floor of Hawa Mahal from where you can enjoy a bird’s eye view of the entire area.

-There is a café named Wind View Cafe in front of Hawa Mahal where people come for the spectacular view.
+There is a café named Wind View Cafe in front of Hawa Mahal Palace where people come for the spectacular view.
 I was amazed on witnessing the stunning view.
 It is highly recommended for those who love exploration & photography.
 The rooftop seating in front of Hawa Mahal, eating the food, watching the exotic view is the perfect place for couples.

 Also, if you’re a food lover then you must visit this place.
-Here the streets are full of traditional shops & you’ll never find your stomach empty while roaming around these streets because after every 5 shops you’ll definitely get the flavours of famous Jaipur Kachori.
+Here the streets are full of traditional shops & you’ll never find your stomach empty while roaming around these streets because after every 5 shops you’ll definitely get the flavors of famous Jaipur Kachori.

 I won’t be overemphasizing if I say I could go back to the beautiful pink city just for the delicious food.

-How to Reach Hawa Mahal:
+How To Reach Hawa Mahal:

 It is located close to other attractions such as Jantar Mantar & City Palace.
-According to my personal experience, it is better to park your car in the City Palace parking, as the area around Hawa Mahal is congested and bears witness to traffic snarls throughout the day.
+According to my personal experience, it is better to park your car in the City Palace parking, as the area around Hawa Mahal Palace is congested and bears witness to traffic snarls throughout the day.

-Best Time to visit Hawa Mahal:
+Best Time To Visit Hawa Mahal:

 The best time to visit the Palace of Winds is during the sunrise when the mellow sunlight illuminates the entire structure because it looks stunning.